stevensuna/fem/four-card-feature-section-master/README.md

 - **Effective Use of CSS Custom Properties:** The adoption of HSL for colors and custom properties for design tokens improved maintainability.
 - **Responsive Design:** The mobile-first approach was essential.
 I ensured the design scales properly by using responsive breakpoints and semantic class names (following BEM).

-### Commit Message History

-I maintained a detailed commit history to capture my process:
-- **Initial Commit:** Set up project structure and basic HTML/CSS.
-- **Mobile-First Styling:** Implemented a mobile-first approach with responsive breakpoints.
-- **CSS Adjustments:** Updated typography to use rem and box model properties to use pixels based on accessibility and intuitive design guidelines.
-- **Feature Enhancements:** Added BEM class structure and updated the color palette to use HSL.
-- **Bug Fixes & Refactoring:** Improved browser compatibility and optimized file organization.
-- **Final Touches:** Updated README and polished remaining styles.

-### Continued Development

-Future improvements may include:
-- Enhancing interactivity with more advanced JavaScript.
-- Further optimizations for performance and file size.
-- Experimenting with CSS Grid for more complex layouts.
-- Improving accessibility features based on audit feedback.

 ### Useful Resources